 If you drive through the Beemster Polder, you will note how flat the region is and how systematic the drainage canals’ design is.
-You will immediately understand why a large part of The Netherlands is below sea level.
+You will immediately understand why much of The Netherlands is below sea level.

-The Beemster Polder has been designated a World Heritage Site by UNESCO as a masterpiece of creative planning.
+The Beemster Polder is a UNESCO World Heritage Site, a masterpiece of creative planning.
 The design of this newly acquired land reflected the ideals of antiquity.
-It is remarkable that this large Beemster lake was turned into fertile soil four centuries ago and has been cultivated ever since.
-As a result, cheese from the Beemster polder is one of the best cheeses produced in the Netherlands.
+It is remarkable that this large Beemster Lake was turned into fertile soil four centuries ago and has been cultivated ever since.
+As a result, cheese from the Beemster Polder is one of the best cheeses produced in the Netherlands.

 Suppose you are interested in the history and technology of water and hydraulic management of the Beemster and The Netherlands.
 In that case, we recommend you visit the visitor center of the Beemster Polder World Heritage site in Middenbeemster.